 The Power of Suggestion

 No doubt you are familiar with the classic children’s fable “The Emperor’s New Clothes,” by Hans Christian Anderson.
 In this parable, an ancient Emperor, blinded by his own arrogance, is tricked by deceitful weavers who pretend to make him a new suit of clothes that they say is invisible to those who are unfit for their positions, stupid, or incompetent.
-In reality, they make no clothes at all, making everyone believe the clothes are invisible to them.
-When the emperor parades before his subjects in his new “clothes”, no one dares to say that they do not see any suit of clothes on him for fear that they will be seen as stupid.
+In reality, they make no clothes at all.
+When the emperor parades before his subjects in his new “clothes”, no one dares to say that the Emporer is naked for fear that they will be seen as stupid or punished.
 Finally, a child cries out, “But he isn’t wearing anything at all!”

 How was the Emperor so thoroughly deceived?
 His arrogance and vanity convinced him that an outrageous lie was in fact true.
 The Emporer’s subjects denied an obvious truth (that the Emperor was naked) out of a mixture of fear of appearing ignorant and peer pressure.
 All, for their own reasons, succumbed to willful and open deception.
 The weapon of choice that defeated them all was the power of suggestion.